Uncial 047: Text

-The Greek text of this codex is a representative of the Byzantine text-type, Aland gave for it the following textual profile: 175^{1}, 96^{1/2}, 6^{2}, 21^{s}, and placed it in Category V. Wisse recognized its text – in Luke 1; 10; 20 – as text of the textual family K^{x}.
-Hermann von Soden did not classify it in this group.
+The Greek text is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland gave it the following textual profile: 175^{1}, 96^{1/2}, 6^{2}, 21^{s}, and placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

+Scholar Frederik Wisse grouped it under the textual family K^{x} based on an analysis of Luke chapters 1, 10, and 20.
+Textual critic Hermann von Soden did not classify it in this group.